chris-misa/maad/README.md

   --csv                    Input file is csv (with multiple columns that need to
                            be parsed).
   -a,--addr-col COL        If input is a csv file, this (zero-based) column
                            contains the IP addresses to analyze.
-Default 0.
+Default to column 0.
   -m,--meas-col COL        If the input is a csv file, this (zero-based) column
                            contains the measure associated with each IP address.
-                           Default 1.
+                           If not specified, each address will receive constant measure 1.0 (even if --csv is specified).
   --skip-first             Skip the first (header) row before reading the data.
+  --spillover-threshold DELTA
+                           Threshold for determining when a prefix is estimated to have spilled over.
+Mostly only important for determining max prefix length. (default: 5.0e-2) --atomic-threshold THRESH
+                           Determine minimum prefix length as smallest prefix length where the fraction of atomic prefixes are at least THRESH. (default: 1.0e-4) --auto-stop              Automatically stop reading addresses after the estimated normalized CI around /24 prefixes is smaller than 1.0e-2.
   -h,--help                Show this help text
 ```